5 Tips to Keep You Motivated and Fit Through The Holiday Season

 It’s no coincidence that the gym is packed in January.
 The holidays are typically a time when we fall short in the gym and slack off from our typical routines which can lead to weight gain, muscle loss, and a strong desire to get back on track come New Years.
-With family obligations, events, traveling, and delicious food, it’s no surprise that we tend slack off during the holiday season.
+With family obligations, events, traveling, and delicious food, it’s no surprise that we tend slack off and it is hard to stay fit through the holiday season.

 The good news – you aren’t destined to gain holiday pounds.
 In fact, with proper planning, you can maintain your fitness level while still enjoying the holiday season.
 Here are a few tips to help you to stay on track throughout the holiday season.

 They’re here!
 Your entire family, all in one place for the holidays.
 Or maybe it’s your good friends visiting from out of town.
 Either way it’s the perfect opportunity to pick a holiday workout buddy, or even a workout group.
 Hey, the more, the merrier.
 Grab a family member(s) or friend(s) who will be your holiday buddy—decide to maintain, not gain during the holiday season by doing workouts together, trying new fitness classes on your holiday days off.

 It’s up to you to take the lead and have fun with it.
 Make fitness a family affair.
 (Take a) family hike or bike ride or family challenge!
 And if friends and family aren’t up to holiday workouts, I recommend an easy alternative.
 Find an accountability partner through the holidays to commit to your favorite group fitness classes!

 You have a long list of places to go, presents to buy, and people to see.
 So maybe you don’t have time to work out today.
 Tomorrow will work, right?
 Wrong.
 Make sure your workouts are still scheduled.
 Holidays don’t mean a holiday from working out.
 Plan, plan, plan.
 Stick to routines to fit through the holiday season!